[ glossary ]

 What is web hosting?

-Web hosting refers to the process of running one or more web sites from a designated server computer.
+Web hosting refers to the running of one or more web sites on a designated "server" computer.
 Often, parts of this process are outsourced to companies that specialize in running web servers.
-These companies are called web hosting providers.
+Those companies are called web hosting providers.

 What is a web host?

 A web hosting provider (or web host) is a company that hosts and maintains the server computer which runs your web site.
-The computer can be owned by you or by the hosting company, but the important thing is that it's physically located on the provider's premises and is plugged into the provider's Internet connection.
+The computer can be owned by you or (more typically) by the hosting company, but the important thing is that it's physically located on the provider's premises and is plugged into the provider's Internet connection.
+Why is it important?
+For several reasons: first of all, it eliminates the need to set up a permanent, high-speed, two-way connection in your office (or home), set up a power backup system in case of power outages, potentially reduces your electricity consumption (which is essentially paid for by the web hosting provider), and potentially improves your web site's security.

 How do I get my own domain name?